javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 For a long time, JavaScript existed without a language-level module syntax.
 That wasn't a problem, because initially scripts were small and simple.
 So there was no need.

-But eventually scripts became more and more complex, so the community invented a variety of ways to organize code into modules.
+But eventually scripts became more and more complex, so the community invented a variety of ways to organize code into modules, special libraries to load modules on demand.

 For instance: